Skip to main content

 Continue reading below

-Ingredients for Lemony salmon and spiced chickpeas
+Ingredients for Lemony Salmon and Spiced Chickpeas

 • 1 lemon, thinly sliced, seeds removed

-• 120 ml extra-virgin olive oil, plus more for drizzling
+• 120ml extra-virgin olive oil, plus more for drizzling

-• 450 g salmon fillet, preferably skin-on
+• 1 (1 1/2-lb.) salmon fillet, preferably skin-on

-• 2.5 ml kosher salt, plus more
+• 1/2 teaspoons kosher salt, plus more

-• freshly ground black pepper
+• Freshly ground black pepper

-• 425 g can chickpeas, rinsed, patted dry
+• 1 (425g) can chickpeas, rinsed, patted dry

 • 1 garlic clove, finely chopped

-• 10 ml za'atar
+• 2 teaspoons za’atar

-• 5 ml fresh lemon juice
+• 1 teaspoon fresh lemon juice

-• 120 g baby rocket or baby spinach
+• 950ml baby rocket or baby spinach

 • 4 radishes, trimmed, thinly sliced

-• flaky sea salt
+• Flaky sea salt

-How to make Lemony salmon and spiced chickpeas
+How to make Lemony Salmon and Spiced Chickpeas

-12. Whisk the lemon juice into the oil; taste the dressing and season with more sea salt and a few grinds of black pepper if needed.
+Using a slotted spoon, transfer chickpeas to a medium bowl, leaving oil behind.
+Whisk lemon juice into oil; taste dressing and season with more kosher salt and a few grinds of pepper if needed.

-14. Divide the rocket among serving bowls along with the radishes, chickpeas, and salmon (and lemon slices if desired); drizzle with more dressing.
+Toss rocket in a large bowl with 1 teaspoon dressing.
+Divide among bowls along with radishes, chickpeas, and salmon (and lemons if desired); drizzle with more dressing.
+Sprinkle with sea salt and more pepper.

 Disclaimer